-The CN4093 supports a maximum of 3072 IGMP entries, on a maximum of 1024 VLANs.
+The CN4093 supports a maximum of 3072 IGMP entries, on a maximum of 1024 (1022 in stacking mode) VLANs.
 One IGMP entry is allocated for each unique join request, based on the VLAN and IGMP group address only (regardless of the port).
 If multiple ports join the same IGMP group using the same VLAN, only a single IGMP entry is used.